Links

 For any Geography type variables, you can hover on the cell or click to see a preview.

-Choose one of the templates or type your own SQL query, and click the Run button to see the results below.
-Select any column in this table to view the summary statistics for a particular variable in your output.
+Choose one of the templates or type your own SQL query, and click the Run button to see the results.
+You can select any column in the query results to view the summary statistics for that column.

-If you update the query after running, it will become "stale" (marked in yellow), which is a reminder that these results don't match the query you are typing.
-The results will still be available to inform the query you are writing.
+If you update the query after execution, it will become "stale" (marked in yellow), which is a reminder that the results no longer match the query you are typing.
+The previous results will still be shown to help inform the new query you are writing.